 Georgia State values the contributions made by students from abroad.
 International students come from more than 150 countries and are integral to the diversity of our university community.
 Applicants who completed all or part of their education abroad may be subject to additional application requirements.

 In addition to meeting all other applicable requirements for admission, non-native speakers of English must demonstrate sufficient English language proficiency.
-This may be demonstrated by acceptable performance on one of the following English proficiency exams:
+Proof of English proficiency can be demonstrated through one of the following:

 |Anguilla||Antigua and Barbuda|